-- 40.0 Forcing a person into a marriage is a crime in England and Wales.
+- 45.0 Forcing a person into a marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).

-The Trust recognises that it plays an important role in safeguarding children from forced marriage.
+The Trust recognises that it plays an important role in safeguarding children from forced marriage. - The Trust recognises that it plays an important role in safeguarding children from forced marriage.
 In addition, since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday.
-Even if violence, threats or coercion are - 41.1 If there are concerns for the safety of a student under 18 years old, we will activate local child safeguarding procedures as set out by each Local Authority Safeguarding Children Board and use national and local protocols for multi-agency liaison with police and children's social care .
+Even if violence, threats or coercion are not used, this applies to unofficial 'marriages' as well as legal ones. - 45.1 If there are concerns for the safety of a student under 18 years old, we will activate local child safeguarding procedures as set out by each Local Authority Safeguarding Children Board and use national and local protocols for multi-agency liaison with police and children's social care.